 Passionate about the importance of holistic care for patients and their families, I have always advocated that Leukaemia Foundation support continues for families when a loved one with blood cancer dies.
 My new lead grief role enables me to offer grief and bereavement support to loved ones.

-I am a blood cancer support coordinator with the Leukaemia Foundation, based in Victoria, and recently became the grief and bereavement lead in Victoria.
+I am a blood cancer support coordinator with the Leukaemia Foundation, based in Western Australia, and am also the grief and bereavement lead for the state.

 I started working at the Leukaemia Foundation in 2007 and since then I have listened to and supported many people going through grief and loss.
 A notion of grief can be to push through it, to get to the other side, however, over the years I’ve realised that there is no other side, but rather there is absorption, adjustment, and acceptance.

 I am honoured to be able to assist and guide people through their grieving process.

 I was thrilled to start in the position of a Blood Cancer Support Coordinator at the Leukaemia Foundation in January 2022, and to take on the Grief and Bereavement Lead role for South Australia and the Northern Territory.

 I have a Bachelor of Social Planning and a Post-Graduate Bachelor of Social Work.